 One of the main most responsible factors in the proliferation of day trading amongst women is the flexibility.
 Day trading runs 5 days a week, 24 hours, allowing for anyone from anywhere in the world to set their own hours.
 Whether you’ve had to start working from home or you’d like to pursue a new business, or you’re a housewife, the type of flexibility offered by day trading means that it’s something that can easily be slotted in somewhere.

-Then of course there’s the big role that technology plays, primarily in terms of the devices that one can use to pursue a trading career.
+Then of course there’s the big role that technology plays, primarily in terms of the devices that Traders can use to pursue a trading career.
 PC’s tablets and smartphones can all accommodate the trading software, thus fostering in a climate of ease and convenience.

 In addition to the benefits of technology, research has also shown that women tend to be less stubborn, more strategy-focused, and less prone to risk taking – all qualities that are vital to success in this game.